 Paperback Book Day

-All that matters is that the people celebrating this day enjoy the paperbacks that are in their possession.
-Paperbacks have always been an important medium for several reasons including their accessibility and portability.
+All that matters is that the people celebrating this day enjoy the paperbacks in their possession.
+Paperbacks have always been an important medium for several reasons, including their accessibility and portability.

 These paperbacks were a less expensive option for people who couldn’t afford hardbacks at the time.
-They were also a very portable option that allowed people to carry them as they went back and forth to work.
+They were also very portable, allowing people to carry them as they went back and forth to work.
 It should be no surprise that these books became popular and that we now observe a holiday dedicated to them.

-In order to dig into this holiday a little bit deeper, we decided that it was important to list some of the best-selling books of all time.
-We think that picking up one of the following books is a great way to observe Paperback Book Day, but if none of them are interesting to anyone reading today, then at least they will stand as a good record of the history of the paperback.
+To dig into this holiday a little deeper, we decided it was important to list some of the best-selling books of all time.
+We think picking up one of the following books is a great way to observe Paperback Book Day, but if none of them are interesting to anyone reading today, then at least they will stand as a good record of the history of the paperback.

 - A Tale of Two Cities: 200 million copies sold.

-- Lord of the Rings: Over 150 million copies sold.
+- The Lord of the Rings: Over 150 million copies sold.

 - The Hobbit: Over 100 million copies sold.